khozzy/hugo-blog/content/blog/first-post/index.md

 - periodic data transformation might be tricky?

 ## Scenario
-In this case I assume that we would like to move data from MongoDb into Redshift cluster.
+In this case I assume that we would like to move data between distinct formats (like from MongoDb into Redshift cluster).

 ![](duckdb1.png)